T-miracle/intellij-sdk-docs/topics/appendix/resources/explore_api.md

 <!-- Copyright 2000-2023 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

-# Explore the IntelliJ Platform API
+# 探索 IntelliJ 平台 API

 <link-summary>Strategies and tools for exploring the API.</link-summary>